raqssr/CM_VetCare_Android/README.md

 ## Observations

-* This app was developed during almost two months to the course of Mobile Computing.
+* This app was developed in Java during almost two months in the course of Mobile Computing.
+Before this, there was no experience in Android development.
 * Credentials will not be provided to anyone.
 * This project's report can be seen here where all the application is described in detail and where it's also present screenshots of the app.